leezhiqiangleonard/IMDA_offline_test/README.md

 2. XOR function similarity

 Brief Steps:
-1. Grayscale image
+1. Grayscale image the images to reduce the number of color channels (3 channels RGB) to 1 channel (Monotone) for easier identification of alphabet/number features
-2. Extract alphabets/numbers using masks
+2. Extract alphabets/numbers by applying a boolean mask (A matrix consisting of True/False values) that identifies where the alphabets/numbers are in the captcha image with True values indicating the position to extract.
 3. Apply methods above

 ## Evaluation of the best method: XOR Method.